 Bank - Oils, Chris Bromeier, work in progress

 Chris Bolmeiere calls herself an Accidental Artist.
 Previously a professional actress, she still sings and posts the songs on her blog.
 Her “accidental” oil paintings are colorful, energetic and expressive.
-Chris never planned to become a painter, so that’s probably what she means by accidental…plus her methods of painting are rather impromptu: she paints, scrapes away, applies more then removes more, and somewhere along the way a successful painting emerges.
+Her methods of painting are rather impromptu: she paints, scrapes away, applies more then removes more, and somewhere along the way a successful painting emerges.

-Her crude (but crude in a good way) illustrations of childhood memories are hilarious; one might be inclined to label them Naive Art, but in no way is Chris naive.
+Her crude, straight-from-the-heart illustrations of childhood memories are hilarious; one might be inclined to label them Naive Art, but in no way is Chris naive.
 This “accidental” Artist is honest and direct with her approach to all of the Arts; painting, writing, singing, whatever, has little fear and is full of fun.
-Multi-talented, and as the name of her weblog implies: she’s Christerical.
+Multi-talented, and as the name of her weblog implies: she’s Christerical!

 Not only that, if you sell her work she’ll give you 20%….so, If you buy this painting from Chris and saw it here first, please let her know.
 I’ll give you 10% for telling her, because otherwise you might not…meaning you get 10% off and we’ll all come out winners.